nexiality/documentation/release/nexial-core-v1.7.changelog.md

   SELECT element based on `text`.
 For regex-based deselect, add `REGEX:` prefix to `text`.
 - [`clickWithKeys(locator,keys)`](../commands/web/clickWithKeys(locator,keys)): **NEW** command to click on target with the keystrokes like {CONTROL}, {SHIFT} specified via `keys`.
+- update to <a href="https://raw.githubusercontent.com/SeleniumHQ/selenium/master/java/CHANGELOG" class="external_link" target="_nexial_link">Selenium 3.141.0</a>
+  (should be 3.14.1?).
+Significant changes include:
+  - Beta commands in SafariDriver for opening a new window or tab.
+  - Clean up of internal of `Select` element wrapper (#6501)
+  - Acknowledge that Mojave is a `Platform` (#6552)
+  - Fixed WebDriverBackedSelenium servlet by registering a session finalization listener.
+  - Prepended command names in https error response reports (#6321)
+  - Removed the apache-backed httpclient.
+  - Added a basic ServiceBuilder for Internet Explorer (#6181)

 ### [ws commands](../commands/ws)
 - [`upload(url,body,fileParams,var)`](../commands/ws/upload(url,body,fileParams,var)): **NEW** command to upload one or